 Dating of carbonate crusts

-The researchers from Germany, UK, France and Spain analysed more than 60 carbonate samples that consisted of less than ten milligrams each from three different cave sites in Spain: La Pasiega in north-eastern Spain, Maltravieso in western Spain and Ardales in southern Spain.
-All three sites contain paintings mostly in red, sometimes in black, that show groups of animals, dots and geometric signs, hand stencils, hand prints and engravings.
+The researchers from Germany, UK, France, and Spain analyzed more than 60 carbonate samples that consisted of less than ten milligrams each from three different cave sites in Spain: La Pasiega in north-eastern Spain, Maltravieso in western Spain and Ardales in southern Spain.
+All three sites contain paintings mostly in red, sometimes in black, that show groups of animals, dots and geometric signs, hand stencils, hand prints, and engravings.

-“Our dating results show that the cave art at these three sites in Spain is much older than previously thought”, says team member Alistair Pike from the University of Southampton.
+“Our dating results show that the cave art at these three sites in Spain is much older than previously thought,” says team member Alistair Pike from the University of Southampton.
 “With an age in excess of 64,000 years it predates the earliest traces of modern humans in Europe by more than 20,000 years.
 The cave art must thus have been created by Neanderthals.”
-This early cave art was created in red pigments and comprises lines, dots, discs and hand stencils.
-According to the researchers, their creation involved planning a light source, mixing pigments for colouring and choosing a proper location.
+This early cave art was created in red pigments and comprises lines, dots, discs, and hand stencils.
+According to the researchers, their creation involved planning a light source, mixing pigments for coloring, and choosing a proper location.

 Symbolic thinking in Neanderthals

-“Neanderthals created meaningful symbols in meaningful places”, says Paul Pettitt from University of Durham, also a team member and cave art specialist.
-In the Cueva Ardales, where excavations are currently being conducted by a German-Spanish team, the presence of Neanderthals has also been proven from analysing occupation layers.
-“This is certainly just the beginning of a new chapter in the study of ice age rock art”, says Gerd-Christian Weniger of the Foundation Neanderthal Museum Mettmann, one of the leaders of the Ardales excavations.
+“Neanderthals created meaningful symbols in meaningful places,” says Paul Pettitt from University of Durham, also a team member and cave art specialist.
+In the Cueva Ardales, where excavations are currently being conducted by a German-Spanish team, the presence of Neanderthals has also been proven from analyzing occupation layers.
+“This is certainly just the beginning of a new chapter in the study of ice age rock art,” says Gerd-Christian Weniger of the Foundation Neanderthal Museum Mettmann, one of the leaders of the Ardales excavations.

 Ancient origins of shared cognitive abilities

-“According to our new data Neanderthals and modern humans shared symbolic thinking and must have been cognitively indistinguishable”, concludes João Zilhão, team member from the Catalan Institution for Research and Advanced Studies in Barcelona and involved in both studies.
-“On our search for the origins of language and advanced human cognition we must therefore look much farther back in time, more than half a million years ago, to the common ancestor of Neanderthals and modern humans.”
+“According to our new data Neanderthals and modern humans shared symbolic thinking and must have been cognitively indistinguishable,” concludes João Zilhão, a team member from the Catalan Institution for Research and Advanced Studies in Barcelona and involved in both studies.
+“On our search for the origins of language and advanced human cognition, we must therefore look much farther back in time, more than half a million years ago, to the common ancestor of Neanderthals and modern humans.”